Implementing Monte Carlo Tests with P-value Buckets: General algorithm

 \subsection{Setting}

 We consider one hypothesis $H_0$ which we would like to test with a given statistical test.
 Let $T$ denote the test statistic and let $t$ be the evaluation of $T$ on some given data.
 For simplicity, we assume that $H_0$ should be rejected for large values of $t$.
-In this case the p-value is commonly defined as the probability of observing a statistic at least as extreme as $t$, i.e.\
+In this case the p-value is commonly computed as the probability of observing a statistic at least as extreme as $t$, i.e.\

 where $\PP$ is a probability measure under the null hypothesis.
+For our purposes, we assume that $\PP$ is either the true distribution of $T$ under $H_0$ or an estimate of it, e.g.\ the distribution implied via bootstrapping.

-We assume that the p-value $p$ is not available analytically but can be approximated using Monte Carlo simulation, by drawing independent data under $H_0$ and evaluating the test statistic $T$ on them.
-Comparing the result to the observed realization of $T$ then allows to approximate the p-value as $\hat{p} = \PP_n(T \geq t)$, where $\PP_n$ is the estimated null-distribution based on $n$ samples (for instance, using bootstrap tests).
-The exceedances over the observed realization of $T$ can equivalently be modeled using a stream of independent random variables $X_i$, $i\in \N$, having a Bernoulli$(p)$ distribution.
+We assume that the p-value $p$ is not available analytically but can be approximated using Monte Carlo simulation by drawing independent realizations of the test statistic $T$ under $\PP$.
+We will assume that we can generate a sequence $X_i, i\in \N$, of those draws and we let $X_i=1$ if the $i$th replicate is greater or equal than $t$ and $X_i=0$ otherwise.
+As a consequence, $X_i$ have a Bernoulli$(p)$ distribution.

+The algorithms we consider aim to return an interval containing $p$ from a given set ${\cal J}$ of possibly overlapping sub-intervals of $[0,1]$.
+The algorithms are sequential; for $n=1,2,\dots$, based on $X_{1:n}=(X_1,\dots,X_n)$, they will decide if they can stop and return an interval or whether they need to observe more $X_i$.

+We use $A$ to denote a generic algorithm of this type, $I_A$ (or simply $I$) to denote the interval returned by $A$, and $\tau_A$ for the stopping time of $A$, i.e.\ the number of $X_i$ that the algorithm observes before returning $I_A$.
+We use $J$ for generic elements of ${\cal J}$.
+Our algorithms are built on the sequence $(X_i)$, which have $p$ as the unknown parameter.
+To emphasize that the underlying distribution is determined by $p$, we will use it as a subscript in the notation of probabilities and expected values, writing $\PP_p$ and $\E_p$.